Kanako Otsuji

-Kanako Otsuji (尾辻 かな子, Otsuji Kanako) is a Japanese LGBT rights activist, member of the House of Representatives for the Constitutional Democratic Party of Japan and retired karateka and taekwondoin.
+Kanako Otsuji (尾辻 かな子, Otsuji Kanako) is a Japanese LGBT rights activist, former member of the House of Representatives for the Constitutional Democratic Party of Japan and retired karateka and taekwondoin.
 She is also former member of the House of Councilors, and a former member of the Osaka Prefectural Assembly (April 2003–April 2007).
 One of only seven women in the 110-member Osaka Assembly, Otsuji represented the Sakai-ku, Sakai City constituency.
 In May 2013, after her party member of the House resigned, Otsuji became the nation's first openly gay member of the Diet, but her term in office expired in July.
 She won a seat in the 2017 general election and became the first openly gay member of the House of Representatives.
 In 2024, Otsuji ran for the House of Representatives from Osaka's 10th district, winning in the Kinki proportional district.
-She will begin her second term in the House of Representatives.

 Early life

 Otsuji was born in Nara, but grew up in Hannan, Osaka.
 As a schoolgirl in Kobe, Otsuji was an Asian Junior karate champion, then later enrolled at Seoul National University to study Korean and taekwondo.
 She lost by TKO to Yoriko Okamoto in 1999.
 She had hoped to go to the Sydney Olympics in 2000 but was unsuccessful in making the national team.
 She returned to Japan and enrolled at Doshisha University in Kyoto, where she first became interested in politics.